 Will the Senate now pass this tax plan?

-Well, and let me, you know let me also remind everyone that you had this week, you had uh Secretary Mattis, who's a retired Marine Four-star general of of uh absolutely impeccable ethics and honesty, who said that the reports in the press about President Obama being irresponsible about nuclear weapons were totally false.
+Well, let me also remind everyone that you had this week, you had Secretary Mattis, who's a retired Marine four-star general of absolutely impeccable ethics and honesty, who said that the reports in the press about President Obama being irresponsible about nuclear weapons were totally false.

-Then you had General Kelly, a four-star Marine uh of impeccable credentials, come in as chief of staff and say, you know, you guys get things so wrong that I'm embarrassed for you, and I I kind of recommend you get better sources, uh, and and talking to the White House press corps.
+Then you had General Kelly, a four-star Marine of impeccable credentials, come in as chief of staff and say, you know, you guys get things so wrong that I'm embarrassed for you.

-I mean, what better evidence could you have that this is not a Trump problem, this is a news media problem than to have two guys of this caliber.
+And talking to the White House Press Corps, I mean, what better evidence could you have that this is not a Trump problem, this is a news media problem, than to have two guys of this caliber?

-Uh and then last week you had you had Rex Tillerson say, you know, where I came from, we didn't cover junk, and I can't believe you guys are spending your time covering this kind of junk talking directly to the Washington Press Corps again.
+And I can't believe you guys are spending your time covering this kind of junk, talking directly to the Washington Press Corps again.

-Uh I I thought in that sense that beginning to communicate here is a team, they're working as a team.
+I thought in that sense that beginning to communicate here is a team.

 They've produced a bold new strategy for Iran, which is a big deal.

-Uh, they are methodically working on health system in ways that are very powerful.
+They're methodically working on the health system in ways that are very powerful.

 And by the way, they're being very constitutional.

-I mean, the decision they announced about requiring Congress to appropriate the money uh to subsidize low-income health care recipients.
+I mean, the decision they announced about requiring Congress to appropriate the money to subsidize low-income health care recipients, that's a constitutional decision.

-I mean, and and people say, Oh, do you this is really bad.
+And people say, oh, dude, this is really bad.

 Well, yeah, it actually requires the Congress to do it.